All Episodes

 They're just not going to tell anybody till after the election.

-Wait till you I've already printed out stuff, show prep for tomorrow about economic news around the world.
+Wait till you, I've already printed out stuff, show prep for tomorrow about economic news around the world.

 Wait till you hear there's no recovery out there, much less here.

-Okay, now one of the stacks I have for tomorrow about the economy is the Chicoms.
+Okay, now one of the stacks I have for tomorrow about the economy is the CHICOMs.

-The ChICOM economy is slowing down rapidly.
+The CHICOM economy is slowing down rapidly.

-It's admittedly a tease.
+That's just the, it's admittedly a tease.

 I don't have time to go into it right now, but I've got it for tomorrow.